rohannramesh/2p_preprocess/README.md

 ### Image registration

 Subpixel registration will align each frame acquired to a common target.
 See a mean image of 500 frames before and after registration.
+The first image is blurry because the frames are not registered, but following registration we can resolve many more neurons:

 ![alt text](+PPPack/images/Unregistered.png)
 ![alt text](+PPPack/images/Registered.png)